bradleyhope1/contact/README.md

 Then, create an account online or through the desktop application using that e-mail address (don't register your phone number) and a pseudonym.
 I can be found there via my username, @bradleyhope.

-Another app that allows for a similar arrangement is WickrMe, which has a few security features that some people prefer.
+Another app that allows for a similar arrangement is Wickr, which has a few security features that some people prefer.
 Wickr: https://www.wickr.com/

 WhatsApp is ok for most things, but it has weaknesses.
 I don't recommend Telegram, Threema or text messages.